Mature Masculine

 Active Shadow: The Manipulator

 The Magician's discernment becomes a weapon.
-You see clearly, but use clarity to gain advantage.
+We see clearly, but use clarity to gain advantage.
 Perception sharpens into cunning.

 Signs of this:

-Here, discernment becomes manipulation.
-You use clarity to deceive and dominate instead of illuminate and understand.
+Here, discernment turns into manipulation.
+We use clarity to deceive and dominate instead of to help anyone see more clearly.

 Passive Shadow: The Dummy